 PHI 201 Introduction to Philosophy

-3 Semester Hours

 An introduction to philosophical inquiry, including discussion of problems concerning the nature of reality, the grounds of knowledge and faith, ethical conduct, and political theory. (writing intensive)

-PHI 202 Ethics 3 Semester Hours
+PHI 202 Ethics

 An introductory study of some of the most important philosophical theories of moral obligation and value, with reference to selected contemporary moral issues. (writing intensive)

 PHI 205 Philosophy of the Arts

-3 Semester Hours

 An introductory philosophical study of what it means to practice and enjoy the arts, with attention to such issues as the nature of beauty, whether there is truth in art, and how the value of art can be judged. (writing intensive)

 PHI 342 Professional and Business Ethics

-3 Semester Hours

 A study of the relationship of ethics to the world of work utilizing a case study approach in order to consider how ethical reflection can help meet the rapidly changing circumstances and new moral dilemmas arising today in business and the professions. (identical to REL 342)

 PHI 427 Seminar in Religion and Philosophy

+Prerequisite: Senior Standing

+A joint seminar in religion and philosophy intended for majors and open to

 3 Semester Hours

-Prerequisite: Senior Standing
+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

+1-6 Semester Hours

+3 Semester Hours

-A joint seminar in religion and philosophy intended for majors and open to other interested students by permission of instructor.
+other interested students by permission of instructor.
 Readings, student reports, and completion of research projects. (identical to REL 427)

 PHI 491 Research Topics

-1-6 Semester Hours

-An area of study of interest to the student and usually taught on a one on one

-basis between a faculty member and the student.
+An area of study of interest to the student and usually taught on a one on one basis between a faculty member and the student.

 PHI 495 Special Topics

-1-6 Semester Hours

 A study of selected topics.

 PHYSICS

+PHY 105, 106 General Physical Science with Laboratory 3, 1 Semester Hours

+This course provides an overview of physical science, from cosmology through geology, chemistry and physics.
+It emphasizes descriptive and systematic aspects of science and restricts mathematical features to the essentials.

 PHY 191 Research Topics

-1-6 Semester Hours

 An area of study of interest to the student and usually taught on a one on one basis between a faculty member and the student.

 PHY 195 Special Topics

-1-6 Semester Hours

 A study of selected topics.